julioespin/julioespin.github.io/Massachusetts_School_Analysis.md

 It is recommended that further analysis should be made to determine the reason or other contributing factors for low graduation rates.
 After further analysis, a decision can be made to improve graduation rates for the schools.
 Class sizes should remain within the range oof 12-20 students as there is no major improvement for college attendance if outside of that range.
 It is also reccommended that the teachers in districts with passing math scores be invited to train the rest of the state to improve math scores.

 ***I appreciate you making it to the end of the article.
-If you'd like to see more data analytics content, connect with me, Julio Espinoza, on LinkedIn so that you don't miss them.
-Thank you and have a great day!***
+Feel free to connect with me on LinkedIn.***